freeCodeCamp/chinese/chinese/articles/learn-to-code-book.md

 In a few hours, I'd be presenting to a room full of ambitious developers.
 And judges.
 People with Ph.D.'s, some of whom had founded their own tech companies.
 They were going to be evaluating our work.
 I was terrified I'd somehow blow it.

 Unable to sleep, I opened my email.
 The Startup Weekend staff had sent out an email, which included a PDF of a book.
-It was an unofficial mash-up of the tech startup classics _4 Steps to the Epiphany_ and _The Lean Startup_.
+It was an unofficial mash-up of the tech startup classics [4 Steps to the Epiphany](https://www.amazon.com/Four-Steps-Epiphany-Successful-Strategies/dp/1119690358?_encoding=UTF8&qid=&sr=&linkCode=ll1&tag=out0b4b-20&linkId=662e9d222ccd9aa050d3ad29438e74e3&language=en_US&ref_=as_li_ss_tl) and [The Lean Startup](https://www.amazon.com/The-Lean-Startup-Eric-Ries-audiobook/dp/B005MM7HY8?_encoding=UTF8&qid=&sr=&linkCode=ll1&tag=out0b4b-20&linkId=13b3c19bdbda93658336cf7c69e27100&language=en_US&ref_=as_li_ss_tl).

 Now, I had already read these books, because they were required reading for anyone who wanted to build software products in the early 2010s.
 But I had also read dozens of other startup books.
 A lot of their insights sort of ran together into a slurry of advice.